 MMEG and the World Bank Group Today

-Mrs McNamara was an effective advocate for The World Bank's Family (WBFN) Association, organized in 1970 by World Bank spouses, with the goal to better serve the needs of many World Bank families.
-Forty-six years later, the World Bank Family Network (WBFN) has become an effective provider of support services to thousands World Bank families, achieved almost entirely by volunteers.
+Mrs McNamara was an effective advocate for the World Bank's Family (WBFN) Network, organized in 1970 by World Bank spouses, with the goal to better serve the needs of many World Bank families.
+Forty-six years later, the WBFN has become an effective provider of support services to thousands World Bank families, achieved almost entirely by volunteers.

 Today WBFN provides offices space, in-kind and logistics support, and catalyzes passionate volunteers willing to serve MMEG's cause.